Shareefa/Systems-Programming/Processes.md

 * PID (Process ID)

-When you start your machine one process starts and starts all other processes.
+When you start your machine one process starts and **starts all other processes**.

 * Linux = init.d